 Marchand and Boston take on Washington

 BOTTOM LINE: Brad Marchand leads Boston into a matchup with Washington.
-He ranks sixth in the NHL with 45 points, scoring 18 goals and recording 27 assists.
+He's sixth in the NHL with 48 points, scoring 19 goals and totaling 29 assists.

-The Capitals are 25-10-4 in division play.
-Washington has scored 130 goals and ranks third in the NHL averaging 3.3 per game.
-Alex Ovechkin leads the team with 19.
+The Bruins have gone 21-11-6 against division opponents.
+Boston averages 4.1 penalties per game, the most in the Nhl.
+Marchand leads the team with 18 total penalties.

-The Bruins are 20-10-6 against opponents in the East Division.
-Boston averages 9.8 penalty minutes per game, the second-most in the league.
-Trent Frederic leads the team serving 55 total minutes.
+The Capitals are 26-11-4 in division play.
+Washington has scored 136 goals and is fifth in the NHL averaging 3.3 goals per game.
+Alex Ovechkin leads the team with 21.

-In their last meeting on March 5, Boston won 5-1.
-Marchand recorded a team-high 3 points for the Bruins.
+Boston beat Washington 4-2 in the last meeting between these teams on April 8.

-TOP PERFORMERS: Nicklas Backstrom has 39 total points for the Capitals, 13 goals and 26 assists.
-Justin Schultz has five assists over the last 10 games for Washington.
+TOP PERFORMERS: Marchand leads the Bruins with 48 points, scoring 19 goals and collecting 29 assists.
+Craig Smith has two goals and nine assists over the last 10 games for Boston.

-Marchand leads the Bruins with 27 total assists and has 45 points.
-David Krejci has 10 points over the last 10 games for Boston.
+Ovechkin leads the Capitals with 21 goals and has 36 points.
+T.J.
+Oshie has five goals and five assists over the last 10 games for Washington.

 Comments